 If your test looks like it is ready to go, continue on to checkout!

 The checkout screen will display the amount of credits you currently have, the amount you’re requesting, and if you will need to purchase more.
 After clicking “Submit” your test will be launched and you will receive results within hours!

 Read more: Customer success stories using TryMyUI

-Try out the new flow at trymyui.com/use_tests/new/ if you have an account, or sign up to setup your first remote usability test.
+Try out the new flow at trymyui.com/use_tests/new/ if you have an account, or start a 14-day free trial to setup and launch your first remote usability test.
 Let us know what you think – user feedback shaped this flow, and always keeps shaping our product!